 - Stay away from areas vehicles may use.
 Keeping your balance requires all your focus.

-- In order to maintain decent posture to use a pogo stick, keep off wet, oily, sandy, surfaces.
+- To maintain a decent posture to use a pogo stick, keep off wet, oily, sandy surfaces.

 - Always check overhead clearance considering you can jump up to 10-12 feet in the air.

 - If you wouldn’t feel comfortable driving a car across a surface, don’t pogo on it.